denevell/Natch-Android/README.md

 ## Ice-box

-### New threads service
-* Test for I should see a notification when a new thread arrives, and go to threads page?
-* Link into thread page.
-* Say when more than just one thread is new.

-### Edit thread

-* I should see an error on edit thread if there

-### Edit post

-* I should see an error on edit post if there

-### Delete thread

-* I should see an error if the service provides one
-* I should see delete thread specific loading screen

-### List threads

-* I should see a error screen if they fail to load
+* See if I can tests gcm notifications
 * I should be able to refresh the threads
-* I should see a retry option
-* I shouldn't add the thread on empty editext
+* I should be able to refresh the posts
 * I should see empty screen on no threads
-* I should keep the found threads on rotate / onResume / app close
+* I should see empty screen on no posts
 * I should be able to see new threads visually

-### Other
+* Check for Google play services
 * 403/401 logs you out
+* Register option disappears on login.

+### Colder Icebox

+* Server to update threads on one deleted?
+* Only see notification for summaries
 * Login from any page
 * Sliding add to thread
 * Sliding add to post
-* Logout
 * Animate add to post
-* Goto invidiual thread on notification
-* Server to update threads on one deleted?
-* Only see notification for summaries
-* Register option disappears on login.
-* Check for Google play services
-* Code for registering with gcm if package name changes
+* I should keep the found threads on rotate / onResume / app close
+* Say when more than just one thread is new.

 --